Community News

 We are working with the Port of Bellingham for funding this project and have set up a GoFundMe page to help with the cost.
 This is a legacy project that will serve Whatcom county for years to come.
 It's simple—we have a great body of water but lack the access to the water and this launch ramp will help immensely with the goal of making Bellingham a focal point for small wind and human powered craft.

-Want to learn more about getting on the water this summer?
+Want to learn more about getting on the water?
 Be sure to check out our friends at the Community Boating Center and see what they have in store this year for everyone.

 Join Bellingham Dockside Market on the 1st and 3rd Saturday, 10am-2pm, of each month at Fisherman's Pavilion in Squalicum Harbor for seafood straight from the fishing families that caught it.
 Dockside accepts EBT payments.

-Love Your Waterfront on KMRE 88.3FM is celebrating their 1st anniversary!
-Love Your Waterfront is your gateway to all the wonderful aspects of Whatcom County’s waterfronts: the history, the thriving businesses, and the unique art and culture of the Salish Sea that make this an extraordinary place to live.
+Love Your Waterfront on KMRE 88.3FM is your gateway to all the wonderful aspects of Whatcom County’s waterfronts: the history, the thriving businesses, and the unique art and culture of the Salish Sea that make this an extraordinary place to live.
 The waterfronts of Whatcom County are also part of the Maritime Washington National Heritage Area, as designated by Congress and the National Park Service.

 Learn more about what’s happening on the waterfront with our partners at Working Waterfront Coalition of Whatcom County.